-The incredible success of Muscle Imbalances Revealed 2.0 has really taken the industry by storm.
+The incredible success of Muscle Imbalances Revealed 2.0 has taken the industry by storm.

-Trainers, coaches, and therapists from around the world have been using it to help their clients overcome injuries, bust through fitness plateaus, and prevent injuries.
+Trainers, coaches, and therapists worldwide have been using it to help their clients overcome injuries, bust through fitness plateaus, and prevent injuries.

-It has been amazing to see how this little product has helped thousands of fitness & health professionals, which in return has helped hundreds of thousands of people.
+It has been amazing to see how this little product has helped thousands of fitness & health professionals, which has helped hundreds of thousands of people.

 Sad to say, the battle continues.

-We need to do more to better understand, assess, and prescribe exercises to eliminate muscle imbalances.
+We need to do more to understand better, assess, and prescribe exercises to eliminate muscle imbalances.

 In 2011, there will be more and more emphasis on muscle imbalances.